PowerBI Notebook

 • Clustered: compare sub-categories side by side.

-• Stacked: show composition and total simultaneously.
+• Stacked: show breakdown and total at the same time.

 Sort bars by value, not alphabetically, unless the category has a natural order (months, age groups).